sgratzl/d3tutorial/README.md

 -	Profiler profile your JS code for bottlenecks
 -	Network look at all the requests/responses of your website

-Every major web browser (Firefox, Safari, Internet Explorer, etc.) has integrated developer tools.
+Every major web browser (Firefox, Safari, Edge, Internet Explorer, etc.) has integrated developer tools.

 ## Local WebServer

 While you can view local sites (`file:///`), Chrome doesn't allow you to load additional external files, e.g., JSON files, for security reasons.
 Therefore, you need a local webserver running for development.
-As alternative you can use an integrated IDE (such as [WebStorm](https://www.jetbrains.com/webstorm/)\) that has a webserver already integrated.
+As alternative you can use an integrated IDE (such as [WebStorm](https://www.jetbrains.com/webstorm/)) that has a webserver already integrated.

 Starting a simple python static webserver: